the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 Researchers are also supported to lead community-based discussions and collaborations, that lead to projects and outputs beyond _The Turing Way_.

 _For further details on these community roles, please read the Community Handbook describing [different Contributions and their acknowledgements](https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-examples.html)._

-## Represent _The Turing Way_

-We have a chapter on {ref}`ch-presenting` to help you present and share about _The Turing Way_ in your network.

-_The Turing Way_ team will be happy to discuss your ideas with you, provide feedback and any other assistance you need for delivering a talk.